badilladrian/flask_cache_rest/readme.md

 * Install packages from requirements file (`pip install -r requirements.txt`)
 * Run the project by (`python run.py`)

-The development server will be run
+The development server will be Up and running

-Open your postman and do followings
+Open your postman or http client and do following:

-* Use this API endpoint for both GET & POST request: `http://127.0.0.1:8080/api/v1/post-data/`
+* API Endpoint GET & POST: `http://127.0.0.1:8080/api/v1/post-data/`

 ### GET request response:
 `